HL7/fhir-saner/input/pagecontent/situational_awareness_measures.md

 awareness to enable appropriate response to healthcare emergencies affecting a population.
-While the immediate focus of this guide is in support of efforts to manage challenges related to the novel Coronavirus, the guide is informed by prior efforts supporting the exchange of situation awareness data in support of other emergencies (e.g., huricanes, wild fires, mass injury events, et cetera).
+While the immediate focus of this guide is in support of efforts to manage challenges related to the novel Coronavirus, the guide is informed by prior efforts supporting the exchange of situation awareness data in support of other emergencies (e.g., hurricanes, wild fires, mass injury events, et cetera).

 ### Situational Awareness for Novel Epidemic Response
-Situational Awareness has been the focus of attention in health IT circles well before the detection of potentially pandemic flu strains in 2005.
+Situational awareness has been the focus of attention in health IT circles well before the detection of potentially pandemic flu strains in 2005.
 Since then, a number of pandemics  and other regional and national emergencies have emerged requiring some level of situational awareness to support responses by public health agencies.

 2006